Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/spawn_data.md

 ```
 <br>

-*SPECIAL NOTE:* Nests will generate in the biomes where bees are set to spawn.
-During generation a nest may come preloaded with additional bees consisting only of the bees allowed to spawn in the biome where the nest generated.
+**SPECIAL NOTE:** Nests will generate in the biomes where bees are set to spawn.
+During generation a nest may come preloaded with additional bees consisting only of the bees *allowed* to spawn in the biome where the nest generated.
 Nest generation can be disabled by setting the global config value `generateBeeNests` to `false`.

 <br>
 <br>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwODc2OTQyNiwxOTI4OTU3MjA3LDE2OD
+eyJoaXN0b3J5IjpbMTI1OTY0MjY4OCwxOTI4OTU3MjA3LDE2OD
 Q2MzMwNzFdfQ==
 -->